Saturday, August 30, 2025

 The final rank is that of Holy Vagabond.
 These are among the most revered members of their order.
 Many are those wayward sons and daughters offered unto the Man but were spared by His grace and given a glimpse of his wondrous design and a scant morsel of His power.
 There is also a contingent who have appeared since 2003 with marks on their wrist or palms of a stylized eye and have spread out across the continent from the nexus of New York City.
 These chosen have acted as bloodhounds for the Man, chasing down the faithless of the Fate who have scattered to the four winds and are in desperate need of punishment.

 A member of the Brotherhood can recognize a Holy Vagabond on sight and never hesitates to pull over and take them wherever it is they wish to go and assist them in any way possible.
-It is the Holy Vagabonds who most often lead a Circling where a sacrifice is offered to the Man.
+It is the Holy Vagabonds who are able to wield some of the Man's power with focus and intent.
+Rarely do they live long, but the short lives they live are full of wonder, meaning, and murder.

 How to Cross Paths